rstacruz/philippine_senators/README.md

 * If a senator here has no Facebook page linked, it probably means that any Facebook pages you'll find associated with them are fake/unofficial.

-* Try to contact them in more than one medium.
+* Try to contact them through more than one medium.
 Facebook posts alone will not be very effective; try to at least send snail mail to their Senate office addresses.
 A face-to-face meeting (if you can manage it!) will have a better potential than a letter; a letter, more than a phone call; a phone call, more than an e-mail or FB/Twitter post.

-* Encourage your friends to send letters, as well.
+* Encourage your friends to send letters as well.
 The more people send in their concerns, the more you can convince senators (and their staff) that the issues you raise are relevant to their constituents.